The Method

 Knowing the terrain

-Genuine development begins with understanding — of the inner terrain of the human being at every scale, from the individual through the team and into the culture of the organisation nested within the larger society.
+In order to innovate, you must understand the nature of the medium you wish to change.
+Knowledge of the inner terrain of the human being at every scale — from the individual through the team and into the culture of the organisation nested within the larger society — is essential.
 We need a fundamental reframe for how we see ourselves and each other.
-Without this knowledge, even well-intentioned development stays on the surface.
+Without this knowledge, even well-intentioned development merely moves the deck chairs on the Titanic.
 With it, you begin to see what is actually driving the dynamics around you.

 Pillar Two